lyon-fnal/cloud-chamber/README.md

 [Cloud chambers](https://en.wikipedia.org/wiki/Cloud_chamber) are what got me into a carrer in High Energy physics.
 I've been wanting to make one myself for quite awhile.
 There are many sets of instructions on the web...

 * [Quarknet/Fermilab](http://quarknet.fnal.gov/resources/QN_CloudChamberV1_4.pdf) - they want you to build your own aquarium!
 Instructions look complicated and it takes a week for the chamber to cure!
-* [Symmetry magazine](http://www.symmetrymagazine.org/article/january-2015/how-to-build-your-own-particle-detector) has a nice article with a movie and a nice explanation of the differnent tracks you'll see, but lacks specifics (e.g. how big of a fish tank?
+* [Symmetry magazine](http://www.symmetrymagazine.org/article/january-2015/how-to-build-your-own-particle-detector) has a nice article with a movie and a nice explanation of the different tracks you'll see, but lacks specifics for building (e.g. how big of a fish tank?
 What lid?)
 * [Instructables](http://www.instructables.com/id/Make-a-Cloud-Chamber-using-Peltier-Coolers/) has one that uses a Peltier cooler instead of dry ice.
 Very cool (ha!) but complicated and expensive.
 You used to be able to buy an assembled chamber from a [company](http://www.nothinglabs.com/electroniccloudchamber/) that is now considering selling kits.
 * [Jefferson Lab](http://education.jlab.org/frost/cloud_chamber.html) has a nice video of making a small cloud chamber.
 They recommend you buy a radioactive source.
 Note that their series of science education videos are really great!